-LIBERO – IR+ Filter
+LIBERO - the IR+ Filter

 LIBERO is a high-performance infrared filter that enhances the infrared vision of the technical photography camera.
 This filter just selects the furthest part of the infrared spectrum that a modified camera can detect.